qlintenFX/KeyedColors/README.md

 - Adjust gamma and contrast settings
 - Assign custom hotkeys to profiles for quick access
 - System tray integration for easy access
+- Dedicated Settings tab for application preferences
+- Option to start automatically with Windows
+- Configurable behavior when closing the application
 - Profiles are saved automatically and persist between sessions
 - Comes with three default presets:
   - **Default**: Standard display (Gamma: 1.0, Contrast: 50%)